What We Do

 For donors, the West Vancouver Foundation offers expert assistance in learning more about the causes you care about, and the ability to make positive and lasting change by contributing with others who share similar interests.
 To the community at large, the foundation offers a permanent, growing source of funds for community projects and scholarships.

-Energized by the collective generosity of nearly 450 donors, the West Vancouver Foundation has accumulated net assets in excess of $13 million since our inception in 1979.
-In 2017, together with our donors, we awarded $500,000 in grants to support more than 50 charitable programs in our community.
+Energized by the collective generosity of nearly 450 donors, the West Vancouver Foundation has accumulated net assets in excess of $17 million since our inception in 1979.
+In 2020, together with our donors, we awarded over $1 million in grants to support more than 130 charitable programs in our community.
 In the past ten years, we have increased grant dollars to charities by 600% and grown the number of grants by 130%.

 Our Commitment to Strengthening Relationships with Indigenous Communities